What Does VIN Mean?

 Engine Block

-The VIN is often stamped directly onto the engine block.
-The exact location varies by manufacturer but is usually on the front or side of the engine.
-The VIN marking is one of the most reliable identifiers because a stamped VIN is far more difficult to alter than stickers or plates.
+Most automakers stamp the VIN directly onto the engine block.
+The location varies, but you’ll often find it on the front or side of the engine.
+Because it’s engraved in metal, this VIN marking is one of the hardest to fake or remove, unlike stickers or plates that can be swapped out.

 Under the Hood